 Incentive bonuses, in the form of cash payments, are designed to add a variable component of compensation based on corporate and individual performances for executive officers and employees.
 Individual bonuses for achievement of specific performance targets in addition to bonuses based on the average increase in the weighted market capitalisation of the company during the most recently completed financial year in reference to the anniversary of the commencement date of a particular employee are paid.
+In addition, the Compensation Committee may recommend a discretionary bonus to NEO's for exceptional performance.

-Stock options are granted to provide an incentive to the Participants to achieve the longer-term objectives of the Corporation; to give suitable recognition to the ability and industry of such persons who contribute materially to the success of the Corporation; and to attract and retain persons of experience and ability, by providing them with the opportunity to acquire an increased proprietary interest in the Corporation.
-The Corporation awards stock options to the Participants based upon the recommendation of the Compensation Committee, which recommendation is based upon the Committee's review of a proposal from the CEO.
+Stock options are granted to provide an incentive to the directors, officers, employees and consultants (collectively, the "Participants") to achieve the longer-term objectives of the Corporation; to give suitable recognition to the ability and industry of such persons who contribute materially to the success of the Corporation; and to attract and retain persons of experience and ability, by providing them with the opportunity to acquire an increased proprietary interest in the Corporation.
+The Corporation awards stock options to the Participants based upon the recommendation of the Compensation Committee.
 Previous grants of incentive stock options are taken into account when considering new grants.